Enable SVG Support in WordPress

 Fortunately, there are a few ways to incorporate vector files into your website.
 While not a native feature, Scalable Vector Graphics (SVG) files can be used to display two-dimensional images on WordPress sites.
 With a little reconfiguring, you’ll be able to optimize some of your logos and other graphics using this file type.

-In this article, we’ll learn more about what SVG files are and why you might want to use them.
+In this article, we’ll learn more about SVG files and why you might want to use them.
 Then we’ll walk through two ways to enable their use on your website.
 We’ll also cover some important security precautions you may want to take.
 Let’s get started!

-What Is an SVG?
+What is an SVG?

 Vector images are more like a set of written instructions.
 They don’t contain pixels that form a larger image.
 Instead, they include a schema-like set of data that creates a two-dimensional image.
 This means there are some unique benefits to using SVG files.

-Why Allow SVG in WordPress?
+Why allow SVG in WordPress?

 That’s where SVGs can come in handy.
 While they aren’t meant for displaying traditional photographs, they are a great choice for business logos, icons, and other simple graphics on your website.

-How to Upload an SVG to WordPress
+How to upload an SVG to WordPress

 Since WordPress doesn’t include support for SVGs out of the box, you’ll have to work a little harder to include them on your website.
 In the next few sections, we’ll go over how to add SVG files to your website with a plugin and via a manual process.